Buying Guides

 Maybe not.
 Your actual ceiling height might be 95 inches after drywall and flooring.
 Add 3.5 inches of crown molding and you're down to 91.5 inches of usable space.
 That 84-inch bookshelf now has 7.5 inches of clearance — tight enough that you can't tilt it upright during assembly without scraping the ceiling.

-This is why accurate dimensions matter more than listed specs.
-Below, we break down the real math behind fitting a bookshelf under an 8-foot ceiling, then recommend 7 bookshelves that fit with clearance to spare.
+This is the kind of thing accurate dimensions catch before your credit card does.
+Here's the real math behind fitting a bookshelf under an 8-foot ceiling — and 7 bookshelves that actually fit with clearance to spare.

 Our Top Picks at a Glance